Shop by RoomBedroomBlackout Curtains

 Non Toxic Black Out Curtain Panels

 These are the only 100% blackout curtains that are both OEKO TEX and GreenGuard Gold certified.
-That means they block light as thoroughly as the toxic PVC versions, but are verified to be free from harmful chemicals.
-They’re OEKO TEX Class 1, which means the fabric is safe enough even for skin contact for babies.
-I use their portable no rod blackout curtain option with suction cups for hot summer days — this also works if you want to hide them behind normal curtains.
-Or, you can get ones with flaps to go over a curtain rod, designed to truly block out light from all angles of the window.
+That means they block light as thoroughly as the toxic PVC versions, but are verified to be free from harmful chemicals and won’t off-gas.
+They’re OEKO TEX Class I certified, which means the fabric is safe enough even for skin contact for babies.
+I use their portable no rod blackout curtain option with suction cups for hot summer days as a non toxic thermal blackout curtain — their white backing helps reflect the sun.
+The suction cup is also nice if you want to hide them behind a regular organic curtain.
+They also have good options to truly block out light from all angles of the window.
 10% off with discount code INTMED10.

 Two Sisters EcoTextiles

-For DIY blackout curtains that are organic, or at least non-toxic.
+For DIY blackout curtains that are organic, or at least non-toxic, you can attach this fabric to blackout existing curtains by sewing or using fabric tape to attach it to the backside.
 This company has been committed to truly organic fabric for decades and uniquely carries lots of GOTS certified organic and OEKO TEX certified drapery fabric including sheers, wide-width, and non-toxic blackout liner fabric.
 You can also make blackout curtains without blackout lining using two layers of their heavyweight fabric.
 A great option if you can sew straight lines and are up for making your own curtains.

 Non Toxic Black Out Blinds